mattogodoy/hacker-sounds/README.md

 ## How to use

+### Enable / Disable

 Hacker Sounds will start immediately when Visual Studio Code is started.
-However, you can enable and disable the extension by executing these commands in the Command Palette (Cmd+Shift+P).
+However, you can enable and disable the extension by executing these commands in the Command Palette (Cmd+Shift+P):

 - `Hacker Sounds: Enable`
 - `Hacker Sounds: Disable`

+### Volume control

+You can adjust the volume of the sounds by executing these commands in the Command Palette (Cmd+Shift+P):

+- `Hacker Sounds: Volume Up`
+- `Hacker Sounds: Volume Down`

+**NOTE:** The volume adjustments only apply to this extension's sounds.
+It does not affect the system volume.

 ## Known Issues & Bugs